-JOHNNY DYNAMITE was definitely the best of the pre-Cimics code comic book eyes of the fiftiies -- and, it turned out, the one with the longest legs.
+JOHNNY DYNAMITE was definitely the best of the pre-Comics Code comic book eyes of the fiftiies -- and, it turned out, the one with the longest legs.

-With his best gal and faithful secretary, Judy Kane by his side, and his cop pal Lieutenant Hennessy, this rock 'em/sock 'em private eye from the Windy City burned hot and bright for a few years.
+With his best gal and faithful secretary Judy Kane by his side, and his cop pal Lieutenant Hennessy dishing out info and occasional backup, this rock 'em/sock 'em private eye from the Windy City burned hot and bright for a few years.

 Even the loss of an eye, in issue #4's memorable "An Eye for an Eye" couldn't slow Johnny down.
 He just slapped on an eye patch and continued slugging and shooting his way through a morass of pimps, thugs, gangsters, dope dealers and other assorted denizens of the Windy City.
 Suffice it to say there was more than a little Mike Hammer influence at work here

-Johnny was re-introduced to eighties readers when Max Allan Collins and Terry Beatty, creators of Mike Mist and Ms. Tree, and longtime Dynamite fans.
-Ms. Tree began using reprints of Dynamite's stories as backup features.
-The reprints were launched in Ms. Tree #36 with a story featuring Tree, Mist and Johnny himself, now retired and married to the former Miss Judy Kane.
+Johnny was re-introduced to eighties readers when long-time fans Max Allan Collins and Terry Beatty, creators of Mike Mist and Ms. Tree, began using reprints of Dynamite's stories as backup features in Ms. Tree #36, which also featured a brand new story featuring Tree, Mist and Johnny himself, now retired and married to the former Miss Judy Kane.

-And then, in 1994, Collins and Beatty brought Johnny back in a psychotronic/occult/period piece zombie-filled four issue mini-series for Dark Horse and pitted him against a mob of gangsters risen from the grave.
+Not quite done with Johnny, Collins and Beatty brought Johnny back in a psychotronic/occult/period piece zombie-filled four issue mini-series for Dark Horse in 1994 and pitted him against a mob of gangsters risen from the grave.
 They prove to be almost as resilient as Johnny himself.